Effective April 2026, Division of Economics has been renamed the "Division of Modern Economics."

 Highly specialized professionals are fostered with systematic economic knowledge and flexible thinking ability

-Division of Economics
+Division of Modern Economics

 Grades will be announced each semester on Campus Square (at the end of the academic year for students taking only year-round courses).